nlieurance/User-Manual/Capabilities/coding.md

 [See the GitHub repository](https://github.com/nlieurance/User-Manual.git)

 ## PHP/MySQL
 Back in 2015, I had this idea for a CRUD app that would allow homeowners to get quotes for cabinet projects without getting spammed.
 So I built it.
-From scratch.
-With no prior experience in PHP/MySQL, setting up a server, or using databases.
-I was able to include lots of important features: authentication, content creation and reading, pagination, filtering, updating, and deleting.
+I had no prior experience in PHP/MySQL, setting up a server, or using databases.
+But I was able to include lots of important features: authentication, content creation and reading, pagination, filtering, updating, and deleting.

 ![A screenshot of CabinetQuote running on my laptop](../images/cabinetquote.png)